markuswissinger/ducktestpy/doc/doc.rst

     - exclude subfolders from type writing
     - exclude subfolders from test execution
 - write not only docstrings but python stubs as well
-- Try PEP 484 Notation
+- try PEP 484 notation